 There are many plants along the lake that you can admire.
 What stands out in my memory is the huge steel sculpture with the insignia of the city – open hand.
-Declaring Chandigarh as a city of peace.
+Declaring it as a city of peace.
 Now I have not seen well-maintained public installations in many places in the country.
-You can also rent a bicycle from Lake to go around the city – that continues to be cycle friendly as ever.
+You can also rent a bicycle from Lake to go around the city – that continues to be cycle-friendly as ever.

-My childhood memories of this lake include Shram Daan or public service at the Sukhna Lake every year.
+My childhood memories of this lake include Shram Daan or public service at the lake every year.
 This is a man-made lake that was made along with the city.
 It used to get silt that had to be removed every year.
-As school kids we used to go every year, stand on the bed of the lake and remove the silt.
+As school kids, we used to go every year, stand on the bed of the lake and remove the silt.
 And not just us, everyone used to go and contribute to this effort.
 To my mind, it remains the best example of public participation in maintaining a public place.
 People used to feel proud of doing their bit to clean the lake.
-And newspapers used to publish pictures of people doing shram daan every day till it was on.
+And newspapers used to publish pictures of people doing Shram Daan every day till it was on.

 The tourism officer informed me that lately that tradition has been stopped as the lake has been extended and silting has been controlled.
 Whatever little needs to be done is mechanized now.
 He also felt that youngsters these days are not too motivated to do hard labor.

-Do visit this bundle of nature as and when you are in Chandigarh.
+Do visit this bundle of nature as and when you are in the city.

-Recommend you to read following Places to visit in Chandigarh and nearby.
+Recommend you to read the following Places to visit in Chandigarh and nearby.